COVID-19 and Employment Law

 The fact that the coronavirus may have originated in China has led to incidents of harassment, exclusion, and other types of discrimination against people of Asian descent.
 The EEOC has issued a public notice reiterating that workplace discrimination based on national origin or ethnicity is prohibited.
 Age discrimination is also an increased concern since older people are at higher risk for COVID-19.Retaliation for Exercising Legal Rights During COVID-19

-The coronavirus pandemic has created a number of unique issues for employers seeking to keep their workplace safe without violation protections of the Americans with Disabilities Act.
+The coronavirus pandemic has created unique issues for employers seeking to keep their workplace safe without violation protections of the Americans with Disabilities Act.
 The EECO has issued guidelines to explain how employers can deal with the pandemic while complying with the ADA.
 The EEOC guidelines address disability-related inquiries, allowable medical examinations, and reasonable accommodation obligations.
 Below are some of the key points from the EEOC guidelines.

 - Employees can be sent home if they have flu-like symptoms.